#AI Infrastructure Example: COVID-19 In-Hospital Deterioration

 Differences in data pipelines led to a shift in how we built the model.
 The research data pipeline we were familiar with for model development gave us a lot of control regarding pulling a wide array of features per patient.
 However, this control came at the cost of accessing very low-level data.
 We had to put significant development effort into getting the data in the right representational state.
 For example, we could easily pull all the meds and vitals for a patient encounter.
 But then, it was up to us to figure out how to filter and aggregate these data before feeding it into the model.

-The reporting infrastructure that Epic uses for ECCP can be thought of as “higher level,” where the choice-preparation trade-off was flipped.
-The choices of available data available are Reporting Workbench reports is slightly restricted.
-This limitation is counterbalanced by the benefit of automatically filtering and aggregating data.
-We could specify that we would like the last set of vitals or if the patient had received a beta-blocker medication.
-An additional “pro” of this approach is that these data elements are shared across the health systems’s Epic reporting infrastructure, so analysts only need to build a column/feature once.
+Epic’s reporting infrastructure for ECCP can be seen as “higher level,” where the balance between choice and preparation shifts.
+The available data through Reporting Workbench reports is limited, but the advantage of automated data filtering and aggregation offsets this restriction.
+For example, we can specify that we want the most recent vitals or check whether a patient has received beta-blocker medication.
+Another benefit of this approach is that these data elements are standardized across the health system’s Epic reporting infrastructure, so analysts only need to create a column or feature once.

 On the whole, this is a great benefit.
 However, it does limit the choices available to developers.
 Initially, we chafed at this a little.
 But this was because we were so used to “rolling our own.”
-Having standard data components that can be re-used and maintained by the health system is the way of the future.
+Standard data components that can be reused and maintained by the health system are the future.
 We just weren’t used to it.

-We were assigned a small amount of analyst time for the M-CURES project to help build out the Reporting Workbench report we would be using Because this was so limited, we included minimal features in the model.
-We did a bunch of experiments with the training data (from RDW) to do feature selection and then routinely checked with our analyst colleague to ensure that we could get the selected features in the report.
+We were assigned a small amount of analyst time for the M-CURES project to help build the Reporting Workbench report we would use.
+Because this was so limited, we included minimal features in the model.
+We selected features by performing several experiments with the training data (from RDW) and routinely checking with our analyst colleagues to ensure we could include them in the report.
 Through this iterative process, we ended up with the logistic regression model we wanted to use.

 Epic Model Development Environment

-At this point, we had model weights and Python code.
-To run the model in ECCP, developers must package these in a format that the sandboxed Azure instance can handle.
-This is where Epic’s model development environment, Slate, comes in.
+At this stage, we had the model weights and Python code.
+To run the model in ECCP, we needed to package these components in a format compatible with the sandboxed Azure instance.
+This is where Epic’s model development environment, Slate, came into play.

 The Slate tooling enables model developers to test and package their Python code.
 It’s an Epic-developed docker container replicating the Azure hosting environment.
 This environment has a battery of Python libraries commonly used for AI, like Numpy, Pandas, and SKLearn.
 It also has custom Epic functions that enable you to test and package the model.

-After setting up Slate on our development servers we ported our logistic regression model to it.
+After setting up Slate on our development servers, we ported our logistic regression model to it.
 Alongside the code, we also brought in an example report produced by our analyst.
-This enabled us to use Epic’s tools to do test runs, where the model was passed this example report, which is data representative of what it would see in production.
+This example report enabled us to use Epic’s tools to conduct aggressive testing.
+Using the report, we tested the model with data that closely resembled what it would encounter in production, giving us insight into its real-world performance.
 These testing tools enabled us to understand how ECCP worked and debug our model and preprocessing code.
 I will describe one of the most valuable tests we conducted in a separate post on technical integration.

 Once we were happy with how the model worked in the Slate testing environment, we used Epic’s tools to package the model and all the associated code.